Embracing Juneteenth: A Journey of Cultural Understanding

 Understanding Juneteenth

-Although President Lincoln issued the Emancipation Proclamation on January 1, 1863, the message took over two years to reach the last enslaved African Americans in the remote state of Texas.
-When Union Major General Gordon Granger arrived in Galveston, Texas, on June 19, 1865, he issued General Order No. 3, which stated: "The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free."
+Although President Lincoln issued the Emancipation Proclamation on January 1, 1863, the message took over two years to reach the last enslaved African Americans in Texas.
+When Union Major General Gordon Granger arrived in Galveston, Texas, on June 19, 1865, he issued General Order No. 3, declaring all slaves free.
+This decree was met with a mixture of shock, disbelief, joy, and confusion as enslaved people grappled with the realities of their newfound freedom.
+Juneteenth has been celebrated annually since then, marking a pivotal moment in American history.

 The Relevance of Juneteenth to Healthcare Travelers